Despite coronavirus concerns, Scranton St. Patrick’s Parade will not cancel 59th event on March 14

 The Parade Day mass will be held at St. Peter’s Cathedral at 10 a.m., and the Brian P. Kelly memorial two-mile footrace starts at 11 a.m. on Jefferson Avenue.
 The parade steps off in front of the church on Wyoming Avenue at 11:45 a.m. with high school and string bands, bagpipers, dancers, Irish groups, various floats, balloons, representatives of local businesses and organizations, and more marching on the green path painted throughout the streets of downtown Scranton, ending on North Washington Avenue in front of the reviewing stage.

-Scranton boasts that it is the second largest St. Patrick’s Day parade in the country (for cities with a population over 50,000), with over 12,000 participants and about 100,000 spectators annually.
+Scranton boasts that it has the second largest St. Patrick’s Day parade in the country (for cities with a population over 50,000), with over 12,000 participants and about 100,000 spectators annually.
 Local bars are typically packed with thousands of partiers who start early early in the morning and drink long into the night.

 The statement reads: